When this news popped up in my In Box, I first thought it must be a hysterical exaggeration:

 I agree that the CDC failed the biggest test in its history during the pandemic: I’ll never forget that Mauritanians could get a Covid test weeks before Americans could.
 As for the FDA, it infuriates me that we still don’t have a Covid nasal vaccine.
 No one should be catching Covid, no less dying from it, in late 2024.
 No one would be catching it or dying of it if our whole system for drug development weren’t a labyrinth of bad incentives and insane bureaucratic obstacles.
 This is true of so many therapies, vaccines, and treatments for the diseases that are apt to kill us or the people we love.
 This system needs root-and-branch reform.

 Something is severely wrong with our federal grants system, too.
 By dint of national amnesia or our pathologically forgiving spirit, we have decided to let bygones be bygones and refrain from further pondering the fact that we firehosed money into Ecohealth, a sinister and fraudulent organization, which subsidized the insanely dangerous virological research in China that most likely caused a pandemic that killed somewhere between 8 and 20 million people.
-Those of us who don’t think this should be so forgotten assuredly understand the impulse to burn it all down.
+Those of us who don’t think this should be so easily forgotten assuredly understand the impulse to burn it all down.

 But among the traits we need in a president (or any adult), impulse control is high on the list.